 To discover the source of the problem, the therapist takes the client on a journey of self-discovery.
 In other words, by exploring defining moments from the client’s past, the therapist can identify various factors that could have led to hypersexuality.

 The 12-step program

-Designed initially for Alcoholics Anonymous, the 12-step program is highly adaptable for any form of addiction, including hypersexuality.
+Designed initially for Alcoholics Anonymous, the 12-step program is highly adaptable for any similar condition that is addictive, including hypersexuality.

-By following this popular program, sex addicts benefit from a safe environment where they can talk about their problems without having to worry about the stigma associated with sex addiction.
+By following this popular program, sex addicts benefit from a safe environment where they can talk about their problems without having to worry about the stigma associated with this condition or their sexual behaviors.

 Support groups that focus on the 12-step program encourage addicts to support each other in controlling their urges and celebrate the small victories.

-In time, and with enough professional and social support, people with sex addiction can discover that life is more than just hooking up with strangers, having an ‘impressive’ sex record, or wasting hours of their life browsing the web for pornographic material.
+In time, and with enough professional and social support, a sex addict who may resonate with this sex addiction test can discover that life is more than just hooking up with strangers, engaging in sexual behaviors, having an ‘impressive’ sexual record, or using hours of their life browsing the web for addictive pornographic material.